WRU boss Phillips apologises but wants to stay

 "I have a general sense of being very sorry for how those individuals that worked for the WRU felt and a genuine sense of sorry that we managed to seem to create a culture between 2017 and 2019 where employees were not in a position or comfortable enough to approach the WRU and raise their concerns with us.

 "Could we have done things better?
-Probably and I think we can always be better but I think, I can't turn back the clock, but I would like to look forward and say we will take onboard everything that's been said externally.
+Probably and I think we can always be better but I think, I can't turn back the clock, but I would like to look forward and say we will take on board everything that's been said externally.

 "We've had some great feedback from staff about the organisation that they want to work in.

-"We've already started looking at how we look to improve that and of course once we get and we've completed our staff engagement and what the promises that we will make and how we will show up as the WRU.
+"We've already started looking at how we look to improve that and, of course, once we've completed our staff engagement, what the promises are that we will make and how we will show up as the WRU.

 "We will then need to engage with the wider stakeholder group, whether that be partners, broadcasters, governments, Sport Wales, and to restore the confidence of the privileged position that we hold in Wales."